ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 },
 ```

-Exclude CSS files used by CKEditor 5 from project's CSS loader.
+Now, you need to exclude CSS files used by CKEditor 5 from project's CSS loader.

-Find a loader that starts its definition with the following code: `test: cssRegex` and modify it:
+First, find a loader that starts its definition with the following code: `test: cssRegex` and modify it:

 ```js
 {